KevinRSX/learning-notes/course-notes/CS3103/3103notes.md

+### 1.4.1 Difference Between Terminologies

+- A multiprogramming system runs more than one program "simultaneously" on one processor.
+The system attempts to keep several **programs** resident in main memory and **switches the processor rapidly between them**.
+Multiprogramming was developed to improve processor I/O and resource utilization.
+- A multiprocessor is a computer system with **more than one processor**.
+Multiprocessing was developed in an effort to increase processing speeds by allowing truly parallel computation.

 ## 1.5 The Memory Hierarchy

 The memory hierarchy is designed to meet the constraints on a computer's memory.
 That is, how much?, how fast?, ane how expensive?